28 AMAZING CRICUT HACKS!

-3. Sharpen your blade with tin foil
+3. Clean your blade with tin foil

 4. Store your blades in your Cricut

-This may seem very obvious, but when I was a new Cricut owner I was unaware that the inside of my machine could hold my blades and small tools for dust-free, safe storage.
+This Cricut hack may seem very obvious, but when I was a new Cricut owner I was unaware that the inside of my machine could hold my blades and small tools for dust-free, safe storage.

 5. Use a lint roller to pick up small pieces from your mat or design (Works for glitter too)